enricobottazzi/ZKverse/README.md

 ![Screenshot 2022-02-23 at 08.04.34.png](screenshots/screenshot1.png)

-**Thies is the magic of scalability enabled by zkp**
+**This is the magic of scalability enabled by zkp**

 ## **ZKP into practice**

-For example, right now miners need to validate every single transactions add it to a new block and other nodes to approve it and get to consensus will need to check the validity of the transactions as well by processing each one of them!
+For example, right now miners need to validate every single transactions add it to a new block and other nodes, in order to approve it and reach  consensus will need to check the validity of the transactions by processing each one of them!

 With ZKP they don’t need to, they can just get the proof and verifity the validity of the computation in just a few milliseconds.
 They don’t need to compute again all the transactions.
 Just need to compute the proof!